Home

 You buy a shirt in small, medium, large or extra large.
 That's often a no-brainer.
 Not the same for masks.
 Most mask frames are about the same size, its the inner cushion that comes in S, M, L sizes etc.

-So, if the mask frame is too large for your face and sits too high on the nose bridge, or lays on the sinus area, or presses the soft skin under your eyes, you get mask leak in to the eye area which you try to stop by pulling mask straps tighter and tighter until you get pain pain pain.
+So, if the mask frame is too large for your face and sits too high on the nose bridge, or lays on the sinus area, or presses the soft skin under your eyes, you get mask leak in to the eye area which you try to stop by pulling mask straps tighter and tighter until you get pain.

 If your upper lip is narrow, the bottom of the mask frame will lay on your top lip - cause pain from having to over tighten and/or leak.